Religion in Iraq: Islam

 Iraq's Muslims follow two distinct traditions, Shia and Sunni Islam.
-According to CIA World Factbook, Iraq is approximately 95% to 98% Muslim.
-Iraq is home to many religious sites important for both Shia and Sunni Muslims.
+According to the CIA World Factbook, Iraq is approximately 95% to 98% Muslim, with approximately 55% Shia and 40% Sunni.
+According to a 2011 survey by Pew Research, 51% of the Muslims identify as Shia and 42% as Sunni.
+Iraq is home to many religious sites important for both Shia and Sunni.

 Baghdad was a hub of Islamic learning and scholarship for centuries and served as the capital of the Abassids.
 The city of Karbala has substantial prominence in Shia Islam as a result of the Battle of Karbala, which was fought on the site of the modern city on October 10, 680.
 Similarly, Najaf is renowned as the site of the tomb of Alī ibn Abī Tālib (also known as "Imām Alī").
 The Shia consider him to be the righteous caliph and first imām.
 The city is now a great center of pilgrimage from throughout the Shia Islamic world even though his grave is debatable and it is estimated that only Mecca and Medina receive more Muslim pilgrims.

 The city of Kufa was home to the famed Sunni scholar Abu Hanifah, whose school of thought is followed by a sizable number of Sunnis across the globe.
 Likewise, Samarra is home to the al-Askari Mosque, containing the mausoleums of the Ali al-Hadi and Hasan al-Askari, the tenth and eleventh Shia Imams, respectively, as well as the shrine of Muhammad al-Mahdi, known as the "Hidden Imam", who is the twelfth and final Imam of the Shia of the Ja'farī Madhhab.
-This has made it an important pilgrimage centre for Ja'farī Shia Muslims.
+This has made it an important pilgrimage centre for Ja'farī Shia.
 In addition, some female relatives of the Islamic prophet Muhammad are buried in Samarra, making the city one of the most significant sites of worship for Shia and a venerated location for Sunnis.

 Smaller sects of Islam exist in the country, such as the small Shia Shaykhist community concentrated in Basra and Karbala.

 Arabs

-Iraqi Arabs are a mix between Shia Muslims and Sunni Muslims.
-The Arab Sunni Muslims live mainly in the area of the so-called Sunni Triangle, but there are other communities in other parts of the country, whereas the Arab Shia Muslims live mainly in Southeast Iraq.
-The capital Baghdad is mixed of Arab Sunni Muslims and Arab Shia Muslims as well as other religions.
+Iraqi Arabs are a mix between Shia and Sunni.
+The Arab Sunni live mainly in the area of the so-called Sunni Triangle, but there are other communities in other parts of the country, whereas the Arab Shia live mainly in Southeast Iraq.
+The capital Baghdad is mixed of Arab Sunni and Arab Shia as well as other religions.

 Kurds

-Iraqi Kurds are 98% Sunni Muslims, with a Shia Feyli minority of 2%.
+Iraqi Kurds are around 70% Sunni, with a Shia Feyli minority of 30%.
 Most Kurds are located in the northern areas of the country.
 Most Iraqi Kurdish Muslims follow the Shafi school of Islamic law, while others are members of either the Qadiri or the Naqshbandi Sufi tariqah.

-Turkmens/Turkomans
+Turkmen

-About 75% of Iraqi Turkmen are Sunni Muslims, and about 25% practice Shia Islam.
+About 75% of Iraqi Turkmen are Sunni, and about 25% practice Shia Islam.
 Collectively, most Iraqi Turkmen are secular, having internalized the secularist interpretation of state–religion affairs practiced in the Republic of Turkey.
-The religious and tribal factors and tensions inherent in Iraq’s political culture do not significantly affect the Iraqi Turkmen Sunnis and Shias.
+The religious and tribal factors and tensions inherent in Iraq's political culture do not significantly affect the Iraqi Turkmen Sunnis and Shias.